Calamansi Juice

 Filipino lime-lemonade — calamansi citrus, sugar, water, ice.
 Often a pinch of salt to round acidity.
 Default home drink across the archipelago.

-Pre-colonial Philippines; calamansi (Citrus × microcarpa) is native to the archipelago and southern China.
+Pre-colonial Philippines; calamansi (×Citrofortunella microcarpa) is a natural hybrid (kumquat × lime/mandarin) native to Southeast Asia.
 The sweetened juice form spread post-Spanish era as cane sugar became common; commercial bottling started with Mama Sita's brand in the 1980s but the home version predates it by centuries.

 Pale yellow-green, more aromatic than Persian lime, with a tangerine-edge floral note no other citrus delivers.
 Tart sharp on the tip of the tongue, sugar pulls it back, salt (if added) flattens the cheek pucker.
 Drunk through tropical heat to cut grease.